-Byte 3:
+Byte 3 only has one significant bit:

 N_OF_FILE This value specifies the number of data files allocated in the File Data Area.
 The card operating system expects that accordingly N_OF_FILE File Definition Blocks have been written as records in the User File Management File.
-The maximum number of files allowed in ACOS3 is 31.
+The maximum number of files allowed in ACOS3 is 64.

-Only the Option Registers and the bit of the Personalization Fuse are interpreted by the card operating system.
+Only the first 4 bytes of the Personalization File are interpreted by the card operating system.

 The first 8 bytes (2 records) of the Personalization File are transmitted in the Historical Bytes in the Answer-To-Reset.
+The last record of 4 bytes can be personalized with user data not shown in the ATR.

-3.3.4 Security File
+3.3.4.
+Security File